VijayEluri/reevoomark-java-api/README.md

 default.trkref=WAH
 ```

-The customer needs to make sure the the "reevooTaglibConfig.properties" file is added to the classpath of their application server, for example by adding the file to the folder WEB-INF/classes of the web application where they are using the reevo tags library.
+The customer needs to make sure the "reevooTaglibConfig.properties" file, if they decide to create one, is added to the classpath of their application server, for example by adding the file to the folder WEB-INF/classes of the web application where they are using the reevo tags library.
 If they do this they will not need to specify the "trkref" attribute explicitly in the different tags, the tags will use the value specified in the file by default.

 ##Implementation